 If it continues to return after completing these steps I recommend checking your bulbs, if you’re using MH or T5’s, it may be time to replace your bulbs.
 Test your water for phosphates and nitrates, if they are high, do a water change of 25-50%.
 Make sure to use RODI water.
 Tap water may already contain high levels of phosphates.
 After you have successfully eliminated your Cyano, it’s time to reward yourself with a new fish or coral, hey, you’ve earned it (and we won’t tell the wife).

 Impacts of Ocean Acidification on Coralline Algae

-Unfortunately, even though Coralline algae is widespread in all of the world’s oceans, and covers close to 100% of rocky substrata, they are still a much understudied species.
+Unfortunately, even though Coralline algae is widespread in all of the world’s oceans, and covers close to 100% of the rocky substrate, they are still a much-understudied species.
 Little is known to date of its susceptibility to global warming and acidification.
 What we do know is that corallines deposit calcite in their cell walls which contains magnesium.
-These species with a higher magnesium content are more vulnerable to ocean acidification, particularly in colder waters.
+These species with higher magnesium content are more vulnerable to ocean acidification, particularly in colder waters.

 Coralline Algae, not Coraline Algae – Don’t Trust Your Spellcheck

 The correct spelling is Coralline Algae, for some unknown reason, the dictionary on most computers does not recognize this spelling and wants to correct it to Coraline Algae or even Caroline Algae, which is not the correct spelling.
 So if you are searching the internet and not coming up with too many good articles (you know, like this one), it’s most likely due to your spell check auto-correcting it to Coraline Algae.